Adrian10988/SimpleMapper/README.md

 # Breaking Changes coming soon
 Version 2.0 will see a change in the foundation of the attributes system.
-Currently attributes are placed on the mapping *originating* class.
+Currently attributes are placed on the class that *needs to be mapped*.
 This confines you to a one to one mapping relationship.
 Take for example:

 	[RequireAllProperties]
 	public class Foo : IMappable<Foo, Bar>